cpske/ISP/assignment/week8/terms-and-concepts.md

 7. *Single Responsibility Principle* (SRP), also described as "*A class should have only one reason to change*".
    - This is the "S" in Robert Martin's SOLID principles.

+8. *Separation of Concerns*
+   - The Layered Network Architecture in the ISO and Internet architecture use this approach.
+   - Each layer provides a completely different kind of functionality, with a minimal *interface* to adjacent layers.
+As a result, it is possible to replace one implementation of a layer with a different implementation.

 ---